Unconditionally energy stable numerical schemes for the three-dimensional magneto-micropolar equations: Numerical results

 \section{Numerical results}

-In this section, some numerical tests are given to confirm the rates of convergence and unconditionally energy stable of the fully discrete first/second-order time-stepping algorithms 3.1-3.2 and 5.1-5.4.
+In this section, some numerical tests are given to confirm the rates of convergence and energy stable of the first/second-order numerical Schemes 3.1-3.2 and 5.1-5.4.
 The tests have been solved by using the software package \emph{FreeFem++ \cite{Hecht2012}}.

 The conforming finite element pair $\textbf{P}_{1b}-P_{1}-\textbf{P}_{1b}-\textbf{P}_{1b}$ and stabilized finite element pair $\textbf{P}_{1}-P_{1}-\textbf{P}_{1}-\textbf{P}_{1}$ for the velocity, the pressure, the magnetic and the micro-rotation are employed.
 We consider the computing domain to be $\Omega=[0,1]^3$.
 The uniform triangles and tetrahedra meshes are utilized.
 For simplicity, we denote the following discrete errors: